mjc-school/MJC-School/modules/module #3. REST API Advanced/README.md

 ## Sub-module #4 - Authentication

-This sub-module covers following topics:
+This sub-module is an extension of REST API Basic and covers following topics:
 1. Spring Security framework
 2. Oauth2 and OpenId Connect
 3. JWT token